hackclub/hackclub/meta/one_sheets/philadelphia.md

 ##### Fall 2014 Pilot

 - 24 clubs in 11 states and two countries
-- we have 3 clubs in Philadelphia and are working very closely with organizations
 - over 1000 members
 - 35% women (double the national average of 18% [[0]](http://media.collegeboard.com/digitalServices/pdf/research/2014/Program-Summary-Report-2014.xls))
 - 18% minority ethnicities in technology (three times the national average 5% [[1]](http://www.usatoday.com/story/tech/2014/12/29/usa-today-analysis-finds-minorities-underrepresented-in-non-tech-tech-jobs/20868353/))

+##### Philadelphia
+We currently have 2 clubs in Philadelphia area are starting a third one in the coming weeks.
+One of our club organizers, Victor Lourng, also is heavily involved in the Philadelphia coding scene and organizes CodeDay Philly, Hackadelphia, Pilot Philly and the HS Hackers meetups.

 ##### What our hackers have been up to